Particular/docs.particular.net/nservicebus/dependency-injection/child-lifetime.md

 ## Deterministic disposal

-Instance lifetime is usually not tracked by the main instance (Windsor is an exception) and that means that manual disposal is required on any instance that needs deterministic disposal.
-Child containers solve this issue by automatically disposing all instances created within each specific child lifetime.
+Child containers automatically dispose all [IDisposable](https://msdn.microsoft.com/en-us/library/system.idisposable.aspx) instances created with `InstancePerUnitOfWork` lifetime once the message is processed.
 This is useful to managing things like the database sessions.

-When the message finishes processing, the child lifetime and all associated instances implementing [IDisposable](https://msdn.microsoft.com/en-us/library/system.idisposable.aspx) are disposed.